ADGEfficiency/dsr-rl/PITCHME.md

 2 - Monte Carlo
 3 - temporal difference

 Policy improvement can be done by either policy iteration or value iteration for all of these different approximation methods

+What these methods are doing is creating targets

+$$ loss = target - predicted_value $$

 ---
 ### Dynamic programming